jhawkey/IS_mapper/README.md

 These positions are then further analysed and tabulated into the _table.txt file if they are considered to be accurate.
 Any hits which do not make it into the _table.txt file are moved to _removedHits.txt, showing their position and which bed file they come from (intersect or closest) so they can be investigated further if required.

+## Running ISMapper without installing

+ISMapper can be run directly from its directory without installing it via pip.
+To do so, ismap.py needs the path to the folder that contains all the scripts supplied to the argument `--path`.

+eg:
+`ismap.py --reads x_1.fastq.gz x_2.fastq.gz --queries is_query.fasta --path /path/to/IS_mapper/scripts/`

+If using the slurm_ismap.py script, `--path` can be supplied inside `--other_args`, but slurm_ismap.py also requires the path to the actual ismap.py script as well.

+eg:
+`slurm_ismap.py --reads x_2.fastq.gz x_2.fastq.gz --queries is_query.fasta --script /path/to/IS_mapper/scripts/ismap.py --other_args "--path /path/to/IS_mapper/scripts"`

 ## Usage

 There are two possible options for running ISMapper, depending on what reference genome you would like to compare to.
 The typing option looks for your IS query locations in your short read data, and compares these locations to a reference genome (which may or may not have that particular location in it).